 - 1. Demonstrate application of a variety of software programs, including integrated accounting software. - 2.
 Apply accounting theory to service and merchandising organizations. - 3.
 Calculate payroll, maintain records and prepare reports in compliance with state and federal requirements. - 4.
-Demonstrate effective communication. - 5.
-Demonstrate critical thinking. - 6.
-Demonstrate effective use of technology. - 7.
-Demonstrate personal, social and ethical responsibility. - 8.
-Apply accounting theory to corporate organizations. - 9.
-Demonstrate the ability to prepare financial statements. - 10.
+Apply accounting theory to corporate organizations. - 5.
+Demonstrate the ability to prepare financial statements. - 6.
 Apply the Internal Revenue Code as it relates to individual income taxes.